 al YO-mo na-SHA-mu a-kha-ro-NEEM v’-kad-mo-NEEM A-kha-zu SA-ar

-כ עַל יוֹמוֹ נָשַׁמּוּ אַחֲרֹנִים וְקַדְמֹנִים אָחֲזוּ שָׂעַר.
+כ עַל־יוֹמוֹ נָשַׁמּוּ אַחֲרֹנִים וְקַדְמֹנִים אָחֲזוּ שָׂעַר׃

-In this chapter, Bildad describes the pain and misery that Job will endure because he has sinned.
-He assumes that since Job is suffering, he must be evil and will therefore meet the fate of an evil-doer, especially since he refuses to acknowledge his sins and repent.
-Bildad declares that the devastation will be so overwhelming that “They that come after shall be astonished at his day.”
+In this chapter, Bildad describes the pain and misery that he believes Iyov must endure because he has sinned.
+He assumes that since Iyov is suffering, he must be evil, and will therefore meet the fate of an evildoer, especially since he refuses to acknowledge his sins and repent.
+Bildad declares that the devastation will be so overwhelming that “Generations to come will be appalled at his fate.”
 The idea of future generations being astonished implies complete ruin and devastation.
-Similarly, the Torah writes that “the generation to come, your children that shall rise up after you, and the foreigner that shall come from a far land” will all be surprised by the complete ruin of the Land of Israel after its destruction (Deuteronomy 29:21).
-This, too, was caused by a lack of diligence in performing God’s commands, and its reversal requires complete adherence to word of the Lord.
+Similarly, in response to the sins of the People of Israel, the Torah writes: “The children who succeed you, and foreigners who come from distant lands” will all be surprised by the complete ruin of the Land of Israel after its destruction (Deuteronomy 29:21).
+This, too, was caused by a lack of diligence in performing God’s commands, and its reversal requires complete adherence to the word of Hashem.1 comment

-כא אַךְ אֵלֶּה מִשְׁכְּנוֹת עַוָּל וְזֶה מְקוֹם לֹא יָדַע אֵל.
+כא אַךְ־אֵלֶּה מִשְׁכְּנוֹת עַוָּל וְזֶה מְקוֹם לֹא־יָדַע־אֵל׃